scGetStuff/sitegen/README.md

 -   copy static assets to `public/`
 -   generate HTML file for each Markdown file in `content/`

-# unknown
+# assumptions

--   is markdown valid? so far all the `util.py` code that does the parsing assumes things are well formed
+-   markdown valid
+-   there is no nested markdown

 # type hints & mypy

 -   I'm using type hints because I hate languages that are not static typed
--   but, not using mypy yet
+-   but I am not using mypy yet
 -   the IDE behaves better with the hints; that's good enough for me

 # enhancments